dashbird/site/content/blog/february-19-update.md

 The bottom part includes recent invocations, which can be filtered down to errors, retries, cold starts or anomalies, and all the errors that have happened with this lambda.

 ## New invocation view
-Instead of having a separate full page for invocations, it slides open from the right.
+We've streamlined the function invocation view so instead of having a separate page for invocations, the invocation detail slides open from the right.
 You can still scroll around lambda's invocations list and open up a new one quickly.

 ## Alerting
 Now you can set up metric based alerting for any lambda or project.
 Just open up policies view under alerting tab and start adding the conditions.
 Whenever a condition fails, an incident opens and stays that way until the term passes again.